 Aliki joins the Tufts Global Education team with nearly two decades of intercultural living experiences.
 Aliki holds Bachelors’ degrees in psychology and Spanish from Boston University and a Master’s in Spanish Literature from Middlebury College’s campus in Madrid, Spain.
 Upon the conclusion of her three years in Spain, she moved to Italy and began working for John Cabot University, a U.S.-accredited institution, where she spent five years aiding full-time, degree-seeking students and study abroad students in their transition to college life in Rome.
 She then moved back to the U.S. and completed a Master’s in Administration of Higher Education at Suffolk University.
 Following the conclusion of her M.Ed. program, she was hired by Stonehill College as an Advisor and rose to the directorship over the course of her 9 years at the institution.
 Given her own family’s immigration history, she holds empathy for non-native English speakers and has served as a TESOL instructor and informal English tutor for both refugees and professionals at various points throughout her life.
 In her spare time, she loves to walk with no end destination and attends cultural events and film festivals throughout the greater Boston area.
 Her love language is receiving a plane ticket that allows her the chance to share in the global human experience.

-Kelly joined Tufts Global Education in May 2022 from the Office of the Dean of Arts and Sciences.
-She holds a Bachelor’s degree in foreign service and a certificate in African studies from Georgetown University and is currently pursuing a Master’s degree in international higher education from Lesley University.
+Kelly began her career at Tufts University in the Office of the Dean of Arts and Sciences before joining Tufts Global Education.
+She holds a B.S. in Foreign Service and a Certificate in African Studies from Georgetown University and a M.A. in International Higher Education from Lesley University.
 Before joining Tufts, Kelly taught third and fourth grade for seven years in Washington, D.C., and The Gambia.
-As an undergrad, Kelly studied abroad for a semester in Legon, Ghana.
-In her free time, she enjoys canoeing, camping, baking, and playing with her two cats.
+As an undergrad, Kelly studied abroad for a semester in Legon, Ghana, where she developed her passion for international education.
+In her free time, she enjoys being outside, camping, baking, and playing with her two cats.

 Tufts Programs Abroad Directors